64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 **C8 	RESERVED 	AUX2:** optionally used for USB interfaces and other uses.

 Communication protocols for contact smart cards include T=0 (character-level transmission protocol, defined in ISO/IEC 7816-3) and T=1 (block-level transmission protocol, defined in ISO/IEC 7816-3).
+In contrast to the application protocol data unit (APDU, which is the communication unit between the smart card and the smart card reader) specified by ISO/IEC 7816-4, length information is provided only by parameter P3.
+This indicates the length of the command data or response data.
+It is also specified by the ISO/IEC 7816-3 standard.

 ![TheCost](http://www.smartcardbasics.com/smart_card_images/smart-card-functionality.gif)

+The T = 0 protocol is byte-oriented, which means that the smallest unit processed by the protocol is a single byte.
+The transmission data unit consists of a header containing a class byte, a command byte and three parameter bytes, optionally followed by a data section.
+Class byte	Command Byte	Parameter Byte	Parameter Byte	Parameter Byte Data

+40 bits and I’m guessing 8 more bits will get tacked on to data in order to indicate there is none if left blank.
+So frames(?) will end up being a minimum of 48 bits or 6 bytes minimum

 ---
 Refs and Material: